Commonwealth (U.S. insular area): Representation in Congress

 U.S. insular areas are not afforded direct representation in the federal legislature, either in the Senate or in the House of Representatives.

 Article I, Section 3 of the Constitution provides that each U.S. state is entitled to two senators, but makes no provision for representation of insular areas in the Senate.

 Article I, Section 2 of the Constitution apportions seats in the House of Representatives among the U.S. states by population, with each state being entitled to at least one representative, but makes no provision for representation of insular areas in the House.
 Insular areas are, however, afforded limited representation in the House by a delegate who may vote in committee but not on the House floor.

 Former commonwealth

 Commonwealth of the Philippines

-The Commonwealth of the Philippines was an insular area that held commonwealth status from November 15, 1935 until July 4, 1946.
+The Commonwealth of the Philippines was an insular area that used "Commonwealth" in its official name, "Commonwealth of the Philippine Islands", from November 15, 1935 until July 4, 1946.
 The United States recognized the then-future independence of the Philippines in 1934 but called for a ten-year transitional period.